NateyB/didactic-waffle/notes.md

 	    (hardware/software: system call/trap)
 	  * Most OSes are _interrupt driven_, but the alternative is _polling_,
 	    which is horrible
-	  * When the CPU is interrupted, it stop what it's doing & transfers execution to a fixed location, which contains the starting address of the _service routine_
+	  * When the CPU is interrupted, it stops what it's doing & transfers execution to a fixed location, which contains the starting address of the _service routine_
 	  * Interrupt vector: A vector of interrupts' starting addresses